madugula-ramakrishna/TechTrends/techtrends/README.md

 Info
 Change the running port on app.py from 3111 to 8095.
 Made a runLocally.sh shell script to run in plain vanilla python.
 A /healthz and /metrics endpoint added as per expectations.
 Logging added as per expectations.
 Additionally, a new Health&Metrics page added (monitor.html) to show the health and metrics inside the application.

+Pushing the docker image to docker hub using the secrets.